buttercloud/slate/source/index.md

 A site_id is required to ensure that both a user and registration can be created.
 The authenticated URL provided back allows you to redirect the user in a "logged in" state and send them directly to select their activities.

+#### Custom Fields
+myTRS clients can build custom fields as part of their site.
+They're often used to collect extra information from registrants on sign up.

+If your myTRS site includes custom fields, you can pre-fill these values for registrants by passing in a "custom_fields" object where the key represents the *exact* field name, and the value is the field value you want to enter for this registrant.

 ```shell
 curl -X POST -H "Content-Type: application/json" "https://my-trs.com/api/v1/registrations?access_token=<mytrs-api-key>" -d '{
      "create_user": "true",